val-town/vt/README.md

 # Val Town CLI

-VT is a cli to work with projects in the [Val Town](https://val.town) platform.
+VT is a cli to work with Vals in the [Val Town](https://val.town) platform.

 ```
 Usage:   vt